Call of Duty: Modern Warfare II (2022 video game): Campaign

-Laswell and Task Force 141 operatives Captain John Price and Sergeant Kyle "Gaz" Garrick pursue one of Hassan's couriers in Amsterdam, learning that Hassan has received protection from and has allied with the Las Almas Cartel and is in Mexico.
-After a failed attempt to apprehend him at the US-Mexican border, Mexican Special Forces Colonel Alejandro Vargas and his second-in-command Sergeant Major Rodolfo "Rudy" Parra, alongside their unit Los Vaqueros, participate in a joint operation with Ghost, Soap, and Shadow Company, an elite secret unit of private military contractors under the direct command of Shepherd and led by its CEO, Commander Phillip Graves, to capture Hassan.
-Although successful, they are forced to release him to avoid political fallout.
+Laswell and Task Force 141 operatives Captain John Price and Sergeant Kyle "Gaz" Garrick pursue one of Hassan's couriers in Amsterdam, learning that Hassan has received protection from and has allied with the Las Almas Cartel, and is currently in Mexico.
+After a failed attempt to apprehend him at the Mexico–US border, Mexican Special Forces Colonel Alejandro Vargas and his second-in-command Sergeant Major Rodolfo Parra, alongside their unit Los Vaqueros, participate in a joint operation with Ghost, Soap, and Shadow Company, a PMC under the direct command of Shepherd and led by its CEO, Phillip Graves, to capture Hassan.
+Although successful, they are forced to release him to avoid political fallout with Iran.

-Data hacked from Hassan's phone leads Price, Laswell, and Gaz to Cape Vilan, Spain, where they discover that Las Almas possessed Russian-made GPS devices for missiles.
-When Laswell is captured by Urzik terrorist group Al-Qatala, Price and Gaz track down and save her in Urzikstan, with the aid of their old allies "Nikolai" and Farah Karim.
-Meanwhile, Vargas and Soap manage to capture Las Almas leader, El Sin Nombre, revealed to be Vargas' former teammate Valeria Garza.
-Valeria reveals the location of the missiles, prompting a raid led by Task Force 141, Shadow Company and Vargas to prevent a missile launch.
-Despite the successful mission, Graves and Shadow Company betray Vargas and Task Force 141 under Shepherd's orders.
-Graves captures Vargas and seizes his base of operations, while Ghost and Soap flee.
-With help from Parra, Laswell, Price, and Gaz, Ghost and Soap free Vargas and the Los Vaqueros.
+Data hacked from Hassan's phone leads Price, Laswell, and Gaz to Cape Vilan, where they discover that Las Almas possessed Russian-made GPS devices for missiles.
+When Laswell is captured by Urzik terrorist group Al-Qatala, Price and Gaz track down and save her in Urzikstan, with the aid of their old allies Nikolai and Farah Karim.
+Meanwhile, Alejandro and Soap manage to capture Las Almas' leader, "El Sin Nombre", revealed to be Alejandro's former special forces comrade Valeria Garza.
+Valeria reveals that one of the missiles is on an oil rig in the Gulf of Mexico, prompting a raid led by Task Force 141, Shadow Company and Alejandro to prevent its launch.
+Despite the successful mission, Graves and Shadow Company betray Alejandro and Task Force 141 under Shepherd's orders.
+Graves captures Alejandro and seizes Los Vaqueros’ base of operations, while Ghost and Soap flee into Las Almas as Shadow Company viciously slaughters its residents in search of Hassan.
+With help from Rodolfo, Laswell, Price, and Gaz, Ghost and Soap free Alejandro and Los Vaqueros.

 Laswell reveals that Shepherd and Graves were responsible for an illegal missile transportation mission in August meant to aid American allies in the Middle East.
-The transport was ambushed by a Russian PMC, with the three ballistic missiles being stolen, forcing Shepherd to cover up the mission's failure.
-Price confronts Shepherd over the revelations, promising to pursue him when threat is eliminated.
-Task Force 141 and Los Vaqueros succeed in retaking the latter's base and killing Graves, while also learning from Valeria that Hassan is in Chicago.
-The team thwarts Hassan's plan and kills him.
+The transport was ambushed by a Russian PMC known as the Konni Group, with the three ballistic missiles being stolen, forcing Shepherd to cover up the mission's failure.
+Price confronts Shepherd over the revelations, promising to pursue him when the current threat is eliminated.
+Task Force 141 and Los Vaqueros succeed in retaking the latter's base and seemingly killing Graves, while also learning from Valeria that Hassan is in Chicago.
+The team narrowly thwarts Hassan's plan, detonating his missile en route to the Pentagon; Ghost manages to personally kill Hassan by sniping him in the head when he attempts to throw Soap out of a building.
 In the aftermath, Shepherd has gone into hiding, while Laswell informs 141 of the new leader of the Russian Ultranationalists responsible for Shepherd's botched operation, whom Price identifies as Vladimir Makarov.

 In a mid-credits scene, a Russian terrorist cell prepares to hijack a plane.
 They receive a text from Makarov, who tells them not to speak Russian during the hijacking.